DennisShin/pet-compat-app/README.md

   ![image](https://github.com/DennisShin/pet-compat-app/assets/83376929/265dc775-229e-4660-aacb-c7f046e2e0f8)

   The API uses Jinja2 templates to show some basic information from the database.
-You can access this by going [here](http://127.0.0.1:8000/pets/)
+You can access this by going here: http://127.0.0.1:8000/pets/